v-thakkar/v-thakkar.github.io/now.md

 [Last Updated: January 22, 2021]

-- Mostly focusing on new job
+- Mostly focusing on new job and related tech stuff

 - Learning German